 for foreign investors.

-99 foreign investment zones and13 free trade zones (As of March 2016).
+105 foreign investment zones (26 Complex-types, 77 Individual-types, 2 Service-types) and 13 free trade zones (7 Industrial Complex-types, 6 Ports and airports-types) as of February 2019.
 The Korean government provides tax breaks, cash grants and other incentives through the Foreign Investment Promotion Act.

 The D8 foreign investor visa provided to headquarters staff will also have its current 1- to 3-year